microsoft/fluentui-react-native/CONTRIBUTING.md

 1. Create your tests in this new subdirectory.
 Pattern matching off an existing control's tests will greatly help.
 1. If your component contains a native module, you will also need to add the path to your component's `podspec` (that we created earlier) in your test app's Podfile.
 This extra step is due to the fact that FluentTester has separate platform test apps that each share a common JS package.
 The react native community CLI does not support [autolinking transitive dependencies](https://github.com/react-native-community/cli/issues/1347), so we need to add it manually here.
 1. Add your new module as a dependency in `apps/fluent-tester/package.json` and run `yarn && yarn build` from the root folder.
-   1. If your component has native apple code, run `pod install` from the corresponding macOS or iOS test app src folder (`apps/macos/src` or `apps/ios/src` respectively).
+   1. If your component has native apple code, run `pod install` from the corresponding macOS or iOS test app folders (`apps/fluent-tester/macos` or `apps/fluent-tester/ios` respectively).
 1. Run the test app and you should see your new test!

 ## Adding native code to your new component